The Benefits of a Performance Rights Organization

 BMI and ASCAP are performance rights organizations (PROs) that serve to protect the interests of songwriters.
-Anyone who plays songs publicly typically is required to pay royalties to the songwriter.
-This is true for radio stations, movies and television shows that use songs, internet streaming services, and even places like restaurants and offices that play music.
+Anyone who plays songs publicly is required to pay royalties to the songwriter if that songwriter has indicated they desire payment and they are a member.
+Radio stations, movies, internet streaming services, and television shows that use songs are required to pay.
+Restaurants and offices that play music are supposed to pay royalties as well.

 Since songwriters obviously can't keep track of every instance of one of their songs being played, they join a PRO that handles the collection of royalties for them.
 Songwriters who are just breaking into the business might have to decide which organization to belong to, so it's a good idea to review the two largest organizations—BMI and ASCAP—as well as some others that are relevant in the market.

 ASCAP has 670,000 members as of 2018, according to its website.
-One of the oldest PROs, it was founded in 1914 and boasts Beyonce, Justin Timberlake, Stevie Wonder, and Dave Matthews as members.
+One of the oldest PROs, it was founded in 1914 and boasts Beyonce, Justin Timberlake, and Dave Matthews as members.
 The organization is owned and governed by its members.
-Royalties it pays to its artists are split 50-50 between the songwriter and the publisher.
+Royalties it pays to its artists are calculated by two formulas.

 To join ASCAP, you must be 18 years of age or older, and you need to provide your legal name, address, email address, and Social Security number.
 You can join as a songwriter, a publisher, or both, but each requires a $50 application fee.
 So, if you are joining as both a songwriter and a publisher, you'll pay $100 to apply.